University Museum: Arboretum

 Arboretum

-The pond in the middle of the Arboretum corresponds to the Arctic Ocean.
-Trees and shrubs are planted around the pond corresponding to their geographic distribution.
-A walk around the pond is therefore like a walk through changing forests as you walk across and between continents.
+The pond in the middle of the Arboretum represents the Arctic Ocean.
+The trees and shrubs are planted around the pond in correspondence with their geographic distribution in the Northern Hemisphere.
+A walk around the pond is like a walk through changing forests, across and between continents.

-The tree species planted close to the pond form the arctic tree line in the north of Europe, Siberia, and Canada.
-More southern species are found when you walk further away from the pond.
+The trees closest to the pond form the arctic tree line in the north of Europe, Siberia, and Canada.
+As you walk farther away from the pond you will find more southern species.

 - Brochure with map of the Arboretum (only in Norwegian)